patrick-assaf/Socket-Programming/README.md

 # Socket-Programming
 UNIX socket programming project

 Makefile commands:
-make all: compile all source files seperately and create executables. make serverA: run the Server A program. make serverB: run the Server B program. make aws: run the AWS server program. make clean: deletes all binary files and executables within the project directory.
+make all: compile all source files seperately and create executables.
+make serverA: run the Server A program.
+make serverB: run the Server B program.
+make aws: run the AWS server program.
+make clean: delete all binary files and executables within the project directory.

 Command to run the client program:
 ./client (Map ID) (Source Vertex Index) (File Size).

 After booting up, the client establishes a TCP connection with AWS.
 After successfully establishing the connection, the client sends the input (map ID, source vertex index and file size) to AWS.